kubedb/docs/docs/guides/mongodb/arbiter/replicaset.md

   - `name` denotes the name of mongodb replicaset.
 - `spec.keyFileSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
 Each mongod instances in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the replicaset.
 Only mongod instances with the correct keyfile can join the replica set. _User can provide the `keyFileSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `keyFileSecret`._ If `keyFileSecret` is not given, KubeDB operator will generate a `keyFileSecret` itself.
 - `spec.replicas` denotes the number of data-bearing members in `rs0` mongodb replicaset.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 - `spec.arbiter` denotes arbiter spec of the deployed MongoDB CRD.
 There are two fields under it : configSecret & podTemplate. `spec.arbiter.configSecret` is an optional field to provide custom configuration file for database (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used. `spec.arbiter.podTemplate` holds the arbiter-podSpec. `null` value of it, instructs kubedb operator to use  the default arbiter podTemplate.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
-When a `MongoDB` object is created, KubeDB operator will create two new StatefulSets (one for replicas & one for arbiter) and a Service with the matching MongoDB object name.
+When a `MongoDB` object is created, KubeDB operator will create two new PetSets (one for replicas & one for arbiter) and a Service with the matching MongoDB object name.
 This service will always point to the primary of the replicaset.
-KubeDB operator will also create a governing service for the pods of those two StatefulSets with the name `<mongodb-name>-pods`.
+KubeDB operator will also create a governing service for the pods of those two PetSets with the name `<mongodb-name>-pods`.

 ```bash
 $ kubectl dba describe mg -n demo mongo-arb